ysig/GraKeL/doc/user_manual/longer_introduction.rst

         >>> K_test = K[test_indices, :][:, train_indices] / np.sqrt(np.outer(K_test_diag, K_train_diag))

-    but in the second case we make some more computations, in reward that fit samples are drown from both train and test datasets, producing a different result in some kernels by unifying as a intuitively train and test data when drawing samples and may be desired (e.g. on the :code:`multiscale_laplacian_fast`).
+    but in the second case we make some more computations, in reward that fit samples are drown from both train and test datasets, producing a different result in some kernels by unifying intuitively train and test data when creating features, which may be desired (e.g. on the :code:`multiscale_laplacian_fast`).

 * :code:`Nystroem` : Nystroem is very well known method, for approximating kernel matrices on huge datasets.
     The kernel matrix is calculated only in random drown subsets of graphs, whose size can be defined by the user